 The National University of Health Sciences is an institution that offers a variety of rewarding professions to attendees.
 Students can practice their passion for helping other people achieve overall health and wellness through the institution’s mission.
 The National University of Health Sciences prepares students to become leaders in the forefront of modern integrated medicine, including chiropractic care.
 Students have an opportunity to gain unparalleled experience at the National University of Health Sciences to help restore the natural integrity of the patient and define the future of modern integrated medicine.

-The information herein on "Functional Neurology: Brain Health and Obesity" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Functional Neurology: Brain Health and Obesity" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.

 Our videos, posts, topics, subjects, and insights cover clinical matters, issues, and topics that relate to and support, directly or indirectly, our clinical scope of practice.*